HunterCartier702/RHCSA-Home-Lab/README.md

 # SELinux context label must be set to 'container_file_t'
 $ semanage fcontext -a -t container_file_t "/hostdir(/.*)?"; restorecon # manually set context on directory to be used for storage
 # can automatically set the context if the user who runs the container is also the owner of it, and not just write perms on directory
-# add '-v host_dir:container_dir' to syntax to mount volume in container
+# add '-v host_dir:container_dir' to mount the volume to container
-# '-v host_dir:container_dir:Z' to mount volume if user is owner, or is root container
+# '-v host_dir:container_dir:Z' to mount volume if user running the container is the owner, or is a root container
 ```

 Attaching Storage